Rational Neural Networks have Expressivity Advantages

 The proof propagates scalar approximation errors layer by layer using Lipschitz bounds on the activations and standard stability arguments.
 Details are provided in Appendix~\ref{app:rational-gelu-nets}.

-\subsection{Extensions to gated activations and transformers}
+\subsection{Extensions to Gated Activations and Transformers}

-For gated activations, gated rational and gated smooth models share the same gating wrapper and differ only in the scalar activation used inside the gated block.
-In the rational-to-smooth direction, bounded parameters keep every activation input in a compact range, so replacing each smooth activation call by a uniformly accurate rational surrogate yields a gated rational model that emulates the gated smooth model with overhead equal to the scalar replacement cost.
-In the smooth-to-rational direction, we choose a gated rational target whose gated construction forces one nonlinear slot to realize the hard scalar rational instance $r_\eta(x)=1/(x^2+\eta^2)$ on $[-1,1]$, so any gated smooth model that matches the target to uniform error $\varepsilon$ must also match $r_\eta$ to error $\varepsilon$, which requires $\Omega(\log(1/\varepsilon))$ size on the smooth side.
-Therefore, the same log--log versus log separation gap persists between gated rational networks and gated smooth-activation networks.
+{For gated activations, gated rational and gated smooth models share the same gating wrapper and differ only in the scalar activation used inside the gated block.
+In the smooth-to-rational direction, bounded parameters keep every activation input in a compact range, so replacing each smooth activation call by a uniformly accurate rational surrogate yields a gated rational model that emulates the gated smooth model with overhead equal to the scalar replacement cost.
+In the rational-to-smooth direction, fix $0<\varepsilon<\tfrac18$ and set $\eta=\sqrt{\varepsilon}$.
+We choose a gated rational target whose overall scalar input-output map is \( r_\eta(x)=\frac{\eta^2}{x^2+\eta^2}, x\in[-1,1]. \) This target is uniformly bounded by $1$, but it satisfies $r_\eta''(0)=-2/\eta^2=-2/\varepsilon$.
+Therefore, any bounded-parameter gated smooth model that approximates this target uniformly to error $\varepsilon$ gives, as an input-output map, a smooth approximation to $r_\eta$ with the same accuracy.
+The finite-difference argument in Appendix~\ref{app:gelu} then forces curvature of order $\varepsilon^{-1}$, and the bounded-parameter derivative-growth bound gives the same $\Omega(\log(1/\varepsilon))$ size lower bound on the smooth side.
+Therefore, the same log-log versus log separation gap persists between gated rational networks and gated smooth-activation networks.}

 For transformers, we keep attention, normalization, and residual wiring unchanged and only replace the activation used inside the MLP sublayer.
 Since the overall architecture is identical outside the MLP, the representational difference between the two transformer families is inherited from the pointwise nonlinearity inside each MLP block, so the scalar separation implies an expressivity advantage for transformers with rational MLP activations at a comparable parameter budget.
 Many modern transformers use gated MLPs, and the same conclusion applies in that setting by the gated extension established above, so swapping the MLP activation to a rational one is expected to preserve the advantage while leaving the rest of the transformer block untouched.